 - Supporting material required will include, but not be limited to, the following: a description of the initiative; funding requested under the Program; an implementation schedule; an itemized, balanced budget for the initiative, indicating projected expenditures, cash flow requirements, and confirmed and potential revenues and other sources of funds; and the names, titles and telephone numbers of persons responsible for managing the initiative;

-- For academics, their NSERC Form 100 is requested;
+- For academics, their Natural Sciences and Engineering Research Council of Canada (NSERC) Form 100 is requested;

 - One original and one copy of the document(s) confirming the legal name of the Applicant organization;

 - One copy of the application (identical to the signed paper copy) on a standard electronic media (USB flash drive, CD or DVD);

 - Letters from other funding contributors confirming their contributions (if applicable);

 - Declaration on Confidentiality, Access to Information and Privacy Act form signed by the Duly Authorized Representative;

 - Environment Assessment Checklist completed and signed by the Duly Authorized Representative; and

 - For organizations in Québec, M-30 Supporting documentation form completed and signed by the Duly Authorized Representative.